JDHuber23/Chess-GUI/README.md

 It's not an AI, I called the file an AI when I made it.
 It's not an AI lol.

-  After learning about data structures, I decided to take a whack at creating a engine so I could have someone to play against because everyone I know hates chess and/or hates losing to me at chess because somehow they are worse than I am at it.
+  After learning about data structures, I decided to take a whack at creating an engine so I could have someone to play against because everyone I know hates chess and/or hates losing to me at chess because somehow they are worse than I am at it.